Hurtful Misconceptions Across the Introvert-Extrovert Divide

 This time, let's start with seven misconceptions introverts might have about extroverts.

 - Extroverts are all noise, no substance.
-No, no, no and no. I hear this a lot from angry introverts on my blog and categorically reject it.
+No, no, no, and no. I hear this a lot from angry introverts on my blog and categorically reject it.
 Extroverts don't lack substance because they make a lot of noise any more than introverts lack anything to say because they are quiet.
 This is style, not substance.
 Why this hurts: It’s just plain insulting.

 - Extroverts are not as creative as introverts.
 This is a tenacious myth that I also reject.
 Creativity happens in an introverted space, inside our brains.
 And while introverts may spend more time in that space, extroverts have access to it as well.
 Besides, sometimes the stimulation of interaction can help a nebulous idea develop and grow.
 That’s creativity in an extroverted space.
 Why this hurts: It implies introvert superiority.

 - Extroverts are afraid to spend time alone.
 Maybe some, but that has nothing to do with extroversion.
 Even extroverts require solitude sometimes to decompress.
 It just takes them longer to get there than it does introverts.
 Why this hurts: It’s the flip side of the assumption that introverts are afraid of people.
-We all have varying need for solitude vs. socializing.
+We all have varying needs for solitude vs. socializing.

 - Extroverts don’t listen.
 Extroverts might not be the hard-core listeners that introverts are, but that doesn’t mean they have their hands over their ears.
 I am sometimes surprised by what my extroverted friends pick up on that I think they couldn’t possibly have heard over the din that is their life (to my introvert ears).
 Why this hurts: You underestimate your extroverted friends if you think there’s no point in talking to them because they won’t listen.